 Departing Australia, there is a midday and an overnight flight to choose from, giving you time to sleep or nap on the 10-hour flight to Pudong.
 On the way back to Australia, all flights are overnight.

 First Class is really just an enhanced Business Class product with more legroom, so isn’t worth the premium pricing in my opinion.

-Sometimes, Sydney and Melbourne get a Boeing 777-300ER, featuring four First Class ‘Suites-style’ seats, with the centre ones convertible into a double bed (like in Singapore Airlines’ Suites Class):
+Sometimes during peak travel periods like Chinese New Year, Sydney and Melbourne get a Boeing 777-300ER.
+These feature four First Class ‘Suites-style’ seats, with the centre ones convertible into a double bed (like in Singapore Airlines’ Suites Class):

-Here is the pricing for a one-way Business Class flight to Shanghai from:
+Here is the pricing for a one-way Business Class flight to China from:

 Taxes departing Australia are $170-180.